Electric Power Distribution System Topologies: Radial, Ring, Parallel & Interconnected

 Radial distribution system

-This system is used only when substation or generating station is located at the center of the consumers.
+This system is used only when the substation or generating station is located at the center of the consumer zone.
 In this system, different feeders radiate from a substation or a generating station and feed the distributors at one end.
 Thus, the main characteristic of a radial distribution system is that the power flow is in only one direction.
 Single line diagram of a typical radial distribution system is as shown in the figure below.
 It is the simplest system and has the lowest initial cost.

-radial electric power distribution system
+single line diagram of radial electric power distribution system

 Image credit: Wikimedia commons